 Black Estate winery, just outside of Hanmer Springs, is the perfect place for the modern wine buff.
 We are greeted by a naughty little cat called Bluey, who leads us into a contemporary black, barn-like cellar door and restaurant.
 The Black Estate label started in 2007, but their wine is produced from 20 year-old vines.
 They are known for their dry riesling, which gets drier every year, and they only produce wine from the grapes they grow.
 The 60 seat restaurant boasts spectacular views of Hanmer Springs, and they not only deliver on wonderful wine, but the food and service is also brilliant.

-If all this modern wine and food sounds indulgent and expensive, never fear, Black Estate can create generous platters with local produce for $32.50pp.
+If all this modern wine and food sounds indulgent and expensive, never fear, Black Estate can create generous platters with local produce.
 A two-pack bottle of riesling for under $50 makes a perfect gift for those back at home.
 Be warned though, this restaurant gets booked quickly and people are turned away, as we take our seat.

 If you wish to book ahead, email: Rita email@example.com